 The Fund is exposed to liquidity risk due to the illiquid nature of the Portfolio Assets.
-Liquidity risk implies that the Fund may not be able to sell a portfolio asset, for instance in connection with full redemption requests, on favourable terms.
-Ultimate responsibility for liquidity risk management rests with the management of the Fund, which has made a liquidity risk management framework for the management of the Fund's liquidity management requirements.
-The Fund manages liquidity risk by maintaining adequate reserves, obtaining loan facilities if applicable by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
+Liquidity risk implies that the Fund may not be able to sell a Portfolio Asset, for instance in connection with redemption requests, on favourable terms.
+The exposure to this liquidity risk also relates to the financing of pipeline projects.
+A certain amount of debt due to loan facilities may be applicable in the Fund.